-GWA continues to ensure that it provides a safe workplace for its employees, contractors, visitors and customers whilst driving a positive safety culture and actively reducing and mitigating risk.
+GWA continues to ensure that it provides a safe workplace for employees, contractors, visitors and customers, whilst driving a positive safety culture and actively reducing and mitigating risk.
 GWA’s objective remains to ensure everyone is safe….every day.
 GWA is committed to “Caring for Each Other”, as central to the newly developed Cultural Pillars.

 GWA measures a range of balanced safety performance indicators.
-Proactive ‘LEAD’ indicators such as number of hazards reported and actions closed were measured during FY16, as were four key ‘LAG’ indicators that measure our lost time and medically treated injuries, hours lost due to injury, and our total injuries (which represents a combination of lost time and medically treated injuries) as frequency rates.
-Total Injury Frequency Rate (TIFR) is our main LAG measure for FY16.
+Proactive ‘LEAD’ indicators such as number of Safety Interactions conducted, hazards reported and actions closed were measured in FY17.
+GWA also measures key ‘LAG’ indicators that measure lost time and medically treated injuries, hours lost due to injury and total injuries which represents a combination of lost time and medically treated injuries.